kbarnhart/inverting_topography_postglacial/README.md

 points to the files located in the folder `calculation_package_documentation` that do.

-The report associated with this calculation package is within the documentation folder in the file 'EWG_Study3_Modeling_Long_Term_Erosion_20180226.pdf'.

 Within the folder `calculation_package_documentation` there are five files that document the contents and construction of this calculation package.
 The file names should provide sufficient information about the contents of each file.